ConduitNetwork/docs/infrastructure/storage/file_shares.rst

 #.
 From the NEW FILE SHARE Wizard input the following:

    NAME
-     Name of the File Share in |morpheus|.
+     Name of the File Share in |conduit|.
    STORAGE PATH
-     Enter the File Share path on the local |morpheus| Appliance.
+     Enter the File Share path on the local |conduit| Appliance.
-      Example: ``/var/opt/morpheus/morpheus-ui/vms/virtual-images``
+      Example: ``/var/opt/conduit/conduit-ui/vms/virtual-images``

       ..
-IMPORTANT:: High Availability configurations require Local Storage File Shares paths to be shared storage paths between the font end |morpheus| Appliances.
+IMPORTANT:: High Availability configurations require Local Storage File Shares paths to be shared storage paths between the font end |conduit| Appliances.
    Default Backup Target
     Sets this File Share as the default backup target when creating Backups.
 If selected the option to update existing Backup configuration to use this File Share will be presented.
    Archive Snapshots